jrtomps/nscldaq-format/README.md

 is to simplify the task of the experimenter.
 We provide:

 1. Classes that encapsulate version 8, 10, 11, and 12 data.
-2. I/O tools for extracting these data from event files.
-For example, users can write things like a dumper program:
+2. I/O tools for extracting these data from C++ I/O streams.

+Together, these provide users the ability to traverse files fairly simply.
+To exemplify this fact, here is real code that would implement the main logic of a dumper program.

 ```cpp
 using namespace DAQ::V12;